History of Target Corporation: 2000–2011: Target Corporation

 In 2006, Target completed construction of the Robert J. Ulrich Center in Embassy Golf Links in Bangalore, and Target planned to continue its expansion into India with the construction of additional office space at the Mysore Corporate Campus and successfully opened a branch at Mysore.
 It expanded to 1,488 units, and sales reached $59.4 billion.
 On January 9, 2008, Bob Ulrich announced his plans to retire as CEO, and named Gregg Steinhafel as his successor.
 Ulrich's retirement was due to Target Corporation policy requiring its high-ranking officers to retire at the age of 65.
 While his retirement as CEO was effective May 1, he remained the chairman of the board until the end of the 2008 fiscal year.
 On March 4, 2009, Target expanded outside of the continental United States for the first time.
-Two stores were opened simultaneously on the island of Oahu in Hawaii, along with two stores in Alaska.
+Two stores were opened simultaneously on the island of Oahu in Hawaii, along with two stores in Alaska, in Anchorage.
 Despite the economic downturn, media reports indicated sizable crowds and brisk sales.
 The opening of the Hawaii stores left Vermont as the only state in which Target did not operate.
 In June 2010, Target announced its goal to give $1 billion to education causes and charities by 2015.
 Target School Library Makeovers is a featured program in this initiative.
 In August 2010, after a "lengthy wind-down", Target began a nationwide closing of its remaining 262 garden centers, reportedly due to "stronger competition from home-improvement stores, Walmart and independent garden centers".
 In September 2010, numerous Target locations began adding a fresh produce department to their stores.

 In 2007, Target built its first food distribution center in Lake City, Florida, which opened in 2008.

 2011–2015: Initiatives, Canada and data breach

 On January 22, 2014, Target "informed workers that it is terminating 475 positions at its offices globally".
-On March 5, 2014, Target Corp.'s Chief Information Officer Beth Jacob resigned, having been in the role since 2008; this is thought to be due to the company's overhaul of its information security systems.
+On March 5, 2014, Target Corp.'s chief information officer Beth Jacob resigned, having been in the role since 2008; this is thought to be due to the company's overhaul of its information security systems.

 On June 15, 2015, CVS Health announced its agreement to acquire Target's pharmacy and retail clinic businesses.
 The deal expanded CVS to new markets in Seattle, Denver, Portland and Salt Lake City.
 The acquisition includes more than 1,660 pharmacies in 47 states.
 CVS will operate them through a store-within-a-store format.
 Target's nearly 80 clinic locations will be rebranded as MinuteClinic, and CVS plans to open up to 20 new clinics in their stores within three years.

 In July 2015, the company opened Target Open House, a retail space in San Francisco that shows connected home products which can purchased at select Target stores.
 The space, located in the Metreon Shopping Center, adopts the same layout as a house so it can show real world use cases for the showcased products.
 In addition, the space hosts interviews with company founders which have their products on display at the store.